deviantony/docker-elk/extensions/enterprise-search/README.md

 * 2 GB of free RAM, on top of the resources required by the other stack components and extensions.

-Enterprise Search exposes the TCP port `3002` for its Web UI and API.
+The Enterprise Search web application is served on the TCP port `3002`.

 ## Usage